 This is also a luxury item that you can easily ignore to buy from superstores.
 You can just start to make some cool homemade mouth fresheners at home and store in glass spray bottles.
 To get it right just boil in water with a couple of cloves, mint leaves, and cardamom.
 When cooled put 2-3 drops of peppermint oil and a little salt.
-Yay your mouth freshener is ready ! if you are lazy to make this one, just chew some fresh mints.
-Nothing tops the natural flavors.
+Yay, your mouth freshener is ready ! if you are lazy to make this one, just chew some fresh mints.
+Nothing tops the natural flavours.

 DIY FACE MASKS AND SCRUBS

 REPLACING ALL THE PLASTIC CONTAINERS OF SKINCARE RANGE

 Now, this doesn’t need any introduction.
 There are so many recipes on the internet that can enhance your skincare range with nothing less but all-natural ingredients.
 There is so much that you can do with natural fruits, vegetables, flowers, plants, and herbs.
 From using turmeric to curd, eggs, aloe vera, coconut oil, apricot skin, orange peel, milk cream, strawberries, tomato, potato.
 Every item has some of the other nutrients and minerals in them and you can intelligently club in and make your own masks and scrubs to avoid all unnecessary cosmetics in your bathroom.